-Some of the other families gathered here have vehicles done out like permanent homes: kids can quite happily watch TV, play video games or draw pictures at the table while Dad’s motoring along to the next secluded fishing hole.
+Some of the other families gathered here have vehicles done out like permanent homes: kids can quite happily watch TV, play video games like WoW (you can buy WoW Classic TBC gold here), or draw pictures at the table while Dad’s motoring along to the next secluded fishing hole.
 Another favourite wrinkle is to project movies onto the side of the largest vehicle in the herd, then set out a few armchairs for a ready-made Drive In.

 Later, after happy hour, I’m admiring a particularly fine specimen from the line of staked-out Winnebagos (she looks to be at least a 35-footer) and I’m puzzled.
 In the manner of boating enthusiasts everywhere, a lot of motorhomes have vanity names stencilled on the side.
 And this one, the elegant Rolls’n’Canardly, has me stumped.
 What on earth does it mean?

 Elephant Pass, just south of St Marys, is a single-laner with a ravine on one side and warning signs at each suicidal bend that read “Large vehicles must sound their horns.”
 A huge, non-horn-sounding truck rounds the corner in front of us and suddenly there’s nowhere to go.
 My life savings flash before my eyes.
 Pretty soon we learn that Elephant Pass will fit both an 18-wheeler and a Maserati.
 But only just.